CristianWulfing/SCHC-Project/README.md

 This project was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001 and the companies Mux Energia and Fox IoT, by the R&D project ANEEL PD-00401-0005/2020.

-Furthermore, the project was used in my undergraduate thesis in order to complete the Computer Engineer degree at Federal University of Santa Maria (UFSM), Santa Maria - Brazil.
+Furthermore, the project was used in my undergraduate thesis in order to complete the Computer Engineer degree at Federal University of Santa Maria (UFSM) - Brazil.

 ---